 New Wilderness (Central Mountains Proposal)

-WW is rallying around Sen. Udall’s Central Mountains proposal
+WW is rallying around Sen. Udall’s Central Mountains proposal and Rep. Polis’s Rocky Mt Recreation and Wilderness Act

 The Wilderness Workshop, in partnership with the Wilderness Society and Conservation Colorado, is seeking Congressional legislation that would permanently protect hundreds of thousands of acres of public lands across our region.